collegeman/sharepress/readme.txt

 * Publish while you sleep: social messaging is published when posts go live
 * Schedule reposts of your content: keep traffic flowing to your site day and night

-Want to read what our customers say about SharePress?
+Want to read what our customers have said about SharePress?
 [Check this out](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=testimonials).

 == Installation ==